 You might not be Atlas, but your shoulders still carry a lot of weight.
 If it weren't for them, you wouldn't be able to pitch a game-winning home run, shovel snow off your front walk, or even comb your hair.

 The shoulders' ball-and-socket design gives you great range of motion, but at the expense of stability.
-The shoulder socket is shaped like a golf tee, fairly flat on top, so the ball of the upper arm bone can easily slip out of it.
+The shoulder socket is shaped like a golf tee: fairly flat on top, so the ball of the upper arm bone can easily slip out of it.
 That instability is why the shoulder joint gets dislocated more often than any other joint in the body.

 When you lift weights every day or pitch every weekend, you can put a lot of wear and tear on your shoulder muscles, tendons, and joints.
-This is especially true if your form or technique is incorrect.
+This is especially true if your form or technique is off.
 Repetitive stress can lead to tears and other injuries, which can take you off the playing field and leave you in serious pain.